Team Approach, Early Intervention Save Girl's Sight

 Because signs of NF1 vary significantly from patient to patient and can develop as people grow, Jenna will continue to be monitored closely by all the physicians involved in her care.

-"Jenna has had fifteen MRIs and two surgeries at Comer Children's Hospital," says Mrs. Jongsma.
+"Jenna has had fifteen MRIs and two surgeries at Comer Children's," says Mrs. Jongsma.
 "Because the doctors, nurses and Child Life specialists made her feel her so comfortable through all of her procedures, she looks forward to her visits."

 New Research Directed at Diagnosis and Treatment of NF

-The University of Chicago Medicine Comer Children's Hospital is one of nine centers in a newly formed consortium devoted to the understanding and treatment of the complications of Neurofibromatosis.
+Comer Children's is one of nine centers in a newly formed consortium devoted to the understanding and treatment of the complications of Neurofibromatosis.
 The government-funded Neurofibromatosis Research Program (NFRP) is currently focused on development of new drugs for optic pathway tumors, plexiform neurofibromas and malignant peripheral nerve sheath tumors.
 Another focus is on the neurocognitive disabilities caused by NF1.
 Clinical trials will be opening soon and will be available to patients.

 The Neurofibromatosis Program at the University of Chicago is one of the only programs in the country that treats both adults and children.
 The benefit is that one physician can care for a family affected with NF1; and that physician can follow the child's progress through adulthood.
 Throughout its 20 year existence, the program has attracted highly specialized physicians such as Dr. Rubin, Dr. Kipp and Mark Greenwald, MD.
 The physicians of the NFRP have extensive NF1 experience that enables them to anticipate complications and begin appropriate early intervention.